59 Serpentis

 59 Serpentis, also known as d Serpentis, is a multiple star in the constellation Serpens.
 The system shows irregular variations in brightness between magnitudes 5.17 and 5.29.

 Components

 59 Serpentis appears as a close pair of stars, of 5th magnitude and 7th magnitude respectively, separated by four arc-seconds.
 The brighter of the two is itself an even closer binary with the two stars separated by only 0.2 ", and only 0.1 " when they were first detected.
 The stars are designated Aa, Ab, and B.

 The primary star, component Aa, is a G0 giant.
 Component Ab is spectroscopic binary with a period of 1.85 days; the two stars are very similar A-class main sequence stars.
 Component B is an F5V possible astrometric binary, but with little known about the orbit or the possible companion.

-A much fainter star 20 " away is also thought to be a member of the system, having a common proper motion and similar Gaia parallax, and is designated as component C.
+A much fainter star 20 " away is also thought to be a member of the system, having a common proper motion and similar parallax, and is designated as component C.

+The first detailed orbital solution for this triple system was published in 1943 by Elizabeth Cornwall Tilley.
+Her work established that 59 Serpentis A consists of a G-type giant star (component Aa) and a close pair of two A-type main-sequence stars (forming component Ab).

+Tilley's 1943 paper also provided the first estimates for the radii of the stars in the triple system: approximately 13 R☉ for the G-type giant, and 2.2 R☉ and 1.8 R☉ for the two A-type stars.